 Employing theatrical make-belief, the actors hold up a piece of rope to symbolize a doorway, a shimmery piece of fabric symbolizes the sea and a model ship conveys the action of sailing.

 Props to Laura Comstock and Genevieve Levin for the ingenious costume design

 One of the highlights has to be the second act opening song and dance number with Ezra Eells and cast in mermaid drag holding up fabric fins as they sing and dance.
 You have to see it to believe it.
 Yes there are some songs sung very well by the ensemble cast but this is not a musical but rather a play with music sprinkled in here and there.

 And in one of the funniest and quietest cameos, Janelle Phaneuf is too cute as a gloved hand symbolizing a bird.
 Seeing her on stage it is no wonder she was able to draw out so much charm and innocence from her Godspell cast at Conejo Players.

 We believe it will be a show that will entertain you, challenge you, and change you.

-Yes and no. The story is after all based on a preteen books series with great fantasy escapades like dueling ships and pirates and starstuff.
-However the show is also liberally peppered with innuendos, fast wordplay, cultural references, gender blind casting that all together could make it a bit confusing for the younger audience members.
+Yes and no. The story is after all based on a preteen book series with great fantasy escapades like dueling ships and pirates and starstuff.
+However, the show is also liberally peppered with innuendos, fast wordplay, cultural references, gender blind casting that all together could make it a bit confusing for the younger audience members.